E-GraphSAGE: A Graph Neural Network based Intrusion Detection System for IoT: E-GraphSAGE

 \subsubsection{E-GraphSAGE Training}

 The neural network model we use in our implementation consists of two \mbox{E-GraphSAGE} layers ($K=2$), which means that neighbour information is aggregated from a two-hop neighbourhood.
-For the aggregation function $AGG$, as shown in Equation \ref{eq:general_edge_aggregator}, we use the mean function which simply finds the element-wise mean of the edge embeddings in the sampled neighborhood.
+For the aggregation function $AGG$, as shown in Equation \ref{eq:general_edge_aggregator}, we use the mean function which simply finds the element-wise mean of the edge features in the sampled neighborhood.
 The definition of the mean aggregator function in E-GraphSAGE is provided in Equation~\ref{eq:mean_edge_aggregator} below.

-Here, $\rvert N(v)\rvert _{e}$ represents the number of edges in the sampled neighborhood, and $\mathbf{h}_{uv}^{k-1}$ represents their embedding at layer $k-1$.
+Here, $\rvert N(v)\rvert _{e}$ represents the number of edges in the sampled neighborhood, and $\mathbf{e}_{uv}^{k-1}$ represent their edge features at layer $k-1$.
 For our implementation, we chose full neighborhood sampling, which means information from the full set of edges in a node's neighbourhood is aggregated.

 In both E-GraphSAGE layers, for the hidden feature sizes of each layer represented in Equation \ref{eq:general_graphsage}, we use a size of 128 hidden units, which is also the dimension of the node embeddings.
 For the nonlinear transformation ($\sigma$ in Equation \ref{eq:general_graphsage}), we use the ReLU activation function, and for the purpose of regularisation, we use a dropout mechanism with a rate of $0.2$ between the two E-GraphSAGE layers.
-We chose the cross-entropy loss function, and gradient descent in the backward propagation phase is performed using the Adam optimizer.
+We chose the cross-entropy loss function, and gradient descent in the backward propagation phase is performed using the Adam optimizer with learning rate of 0.001.

-When node embeddings are generated in the last \mbox{E-GraphSAGE} layer, they are converted to the corresponding edge embeddings (Line 10 of Algorithm \ref{alg:e-graphsage}).
+When node embeddings are generated in the last \mbox{E-GraphSAGE} layer, they are converted to the corresponding edge embeddings (Line 10 of Algorithm \ref{alg:E-GraphSAGE}).
 Since the edge embeddings are created via concatenation of two node embeddings, the size of the edge embeddings is 256 dimensions.

-The output edge embeddings pass through a Log Softmax layer, which makes it possible to compare the output of the algorithm to the labels provided by the NIDS datasets and to tune the trainable model parameters in the backward propagation phase.
+The output edge embeddings pass through a softmax layer, which makes it possible to compare the output of the algorithm to the labels provided by the NIDS datasets and to tune the trainable model parameters in the backward propagation phase.